ComScore

 • Time Commitment: 1 hour and 20 minutes

 It’s totally OK to lean on your grill pan in the off-season, but be sure to use the real deal for these skewers come summertime.
-It's only fair to the pineapple, which will be at peak deliciousness.
+It's only fair to the fresh pineapple.

 11. Skillet Roast Chicken with Peaches, Tomatoes and Red Onion